EaZyStudiio/obsidian-full-screen-cross-platform-plugin/README.md

    - Get rid of Debug mode with ts update / collapse it
    - Fix issue with native not toggling when in multi window mode "I have no idea"
    - add toggle to diable zen
+   - Update main.js settings and update css to rgba for pureblack maybe some noise to blend that awful banding
+   - Update naming confusion

 ### Plugins functionality ported over: